Jerald/yolol-is-cylons/thinktank/concepts_simple_lists.md

 > <sub>In this code, the `:chipwait` field of the chip is renamed `:listwait`.
 In addition, this code uses the external variables `:i`, `:v` and `:act`, which must be defined.</sub>
 >
 >  **Using a single-chip list**
->  <sub>In  the following script, the code uses `:chipwait=2` to wait for 2 chip ticks, ensuring that the result has been returned.</sub>
+>  <sub>In  the following script, the code uses `:chipwait=2` to wait for 2 chip ticks, ensuring that execution of the action is completed.</sub>
 >
 >  | | Chip |
 >  |-|-|